alikureishy/SDC-advanced-lane-lines/README.md

   -x SPEED              Speed (1 ,2, 3 etc) interpreted as 1x, 2x, 3x etc)
   -d                    Dry run.
 Will not save anything to disk (default:
                         false).
+  -p                    Plot all illustrations marked as 'ToPlot' in the
+                        config. (default: false).
 ```